 9.4 The Sustainability Appraisal Framework will be revised to take account of any representations received as a result of consultation with the three statutory consultees and other organisations and individuals.
-This revised Framework will then form the framework against which the vision, objectives and policy options of the Central Cheltenham Conservation Area Management Plans will be measured.
+This revised Framework will then form the framework against which the vision, objectives and policy options of the Bafford Conservation Area Management Plan will be measured.

-CHELTENHAM CENTRAL CONSERVATION AREA MANAGEMENT PLANS VISION AND OBJECTIVE TESTING
+BAFFORD CONSERVATION AREA MANAGEMENT PLAN VISION AND OBJECTIVE TESTING

-- 9.5 The Cheltenham Central Conservation Area Management Plans will form Supplementary Planning Documents within the Cheltenham Local Development Framework.
-The Management Plans will provide guidance on how the preservation and enhancement of the character or appearance of character areas can be achieved through a set of management proposals.
-Once these proposals are available, they will be tested against the Sustainability Appraisal Framework to ensure they are compatible with the aims of sustainable development.
-This will also assist in refining the Cheltenham Central Conservation Area Management Plans' vision and objectives and ensure that they maximise their potential to achieve sustainable development. - 9.6 If there is conflict between the Cheltenham Central Conservation Area Management Plans objectives and the achievement of sustainable development a judgment will be made about which objectives are most important for the future development of the Cheltenham Borough and what mitigating measures are required to off set any adverse effects.
-If such decisions and judgments are necessary then they will be fully documented in the final Sustainability Appraisal Report.
+9.5 The Bafford Conservation Area Management Plan will form a Supplementary Planning Document within the Cheltenham Local Development Framework.
+The Management Plan will provide guidance on how the preservation and enhancement of the character or appearance of the Conservation Area can be achieved through a set of management proposals.
+As part of the Sustainability Appraisal Framework, these management proposals have been tested against the Sustainability Appraisal Framework to ensure they are compatible with the aims of sustainable development.
+They have also assisted in refining the Bafford Conservation Area Management Plan's vision and objectives and ensuring that they maximise their potential to achieve sustainable development.

-INITIAL APPRAISAL OF CHELTENHAM CENTRAL CONSERVATION AREA MANAGEMENT PLANS POLICY OPTIONS
+INITIAL APPRAISAL OF BAFFORD CONSERVATION AREA MANAGEMENT PLAN POLICY OPTIONS

-- 9.7 It is necessary during the early stages of the Cheltenham Central Conservation Area Management Plans' development to consider a wide range of policy options.
+9.6 It is necessary during the early stages of the Bafford Conservation Area Management Plan's development to consider a wide range of policy options.
 A Sustainability Appraisal of this range of policy options should identify a wide range of implications for the achievement of sustainable development and assist the identification of the most sustainable policy option and possible mitigation measures to off set any adverse impacts.
-Testing of early policy options will be reported in the Sustainability Appraisal Report. - 9.8 A full commentary on the appraisal of the policy options considered for the Cheltenham Central Conservation Area Management Plans will be prepared to show how the appraisal process has assisted in identifying the most sustainable policy options.
-This commentary will be included in the draft Sustainability Appraisal Report that will accompany the Management Plans when they go out for consultation.
+Testing of early policy options will be reported in this Sustainability Appraisal Report.

+9.7 A full commentary on the appraisal of the policy options considered for the Bafford Conservation Area Management Plan has been prepared to show how the appraisal process has assisted in identifying the most sustainable policy options.
+This commentary will be included in the draft Sustainability Appraisal Report that will accompany the Management Plan when it goes out for consultation.
 Both documents will be subject to extensive public and stakeholder consultation.